gscanlon21/notes/content/cook/_index.md

 : **Diamond Steels**
   Sharpening Steels
   : Honing steels that have fine diamond powder embedded in them.
-  : This allows them to sharpen the edge as well as straighten it.
+  : - This allows them to sharpen the edge as well as straighten it.
+: _Cleaning_
+	: Rinse with warm tap water and dry completely with a cloth.

+# Ingredients

+## Rice
+Always rinse your rice before cooking to remove foreign contaminants and excess starch.

+##### Rice to Water Ratios<sup>1</sup>
+Use a 1:1 rice to water ratio with an extra half-cup of water for evaporation.

+##### Water is Bubbling Over
+For starchy rice, try wiping oil around the walls of the pot to break up the starch bubbles.